openkraken/website/docs/layout.en-US.md

 5. sticky: sticky positioning, the tag is positioned according to the normal document flow, and then relative to its nearest scrolling ancestor and [containing block](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Containing_block) (The nearest block-level ancestor), offset based on the values ​​of top, right, bottom and left.
 The offset value does not affect the position of any other labels.

-Please refer to [Development Document](/en-US/api/styles/position) for all the properties related to positioning supported by Kraken.
+Please refer to [Development Document](/en-US/development/styles/position) for all the attributes related to positioning supported by Kraken.

 **Example:**